deepakushwaha17/BridgeLabz-Training/README.md

 - 31-Jan-2026 (Saturday) : Learned about the reflection and annotations.
 Also solved FutureLogistics scenario problem.

+- 02-Feb-2026 (Monday) : Solved the practice set problems of Reflection and Annotations.

+### Week 5 - Started with IO Programming

+- 02-Feb-2026 (Monday) : Learned about CSV file handling and solved practice set problems of CSV Handling.
+- 03-Feb-2026 (Tuesday) : Learned about JSON Data and solved practice set problems of JSON Data.
+Also solved FactoryRobotHazardAnalyzer and StreamBuzz scenario problem.
+- 04-Feb-2026 (Wednesday) : Learned about Lambda Expressions and Functional Interfaces and solved there practice set problems.
+- 05-Feb-2026 (Thursday) : Learned about Stream API and solved practice set problems of Stream API .
+Also AeroVigil scenario problem.
+- 06-Feb-2026 (Friday) : Learned about Collectors and solved the
+- 07-Feb-2026 (Saturday) :
+- 09-Feb-2026 (Monday) :
+- 10-Feb-2026 (Tuesday) :
+- 11-Feb-2026 (Wednesday) :
+- 12-Feb-2026 (Thursay) :
+- 13-Feb-2026 (Friday) :

+### Week 6 - Started with Java 8 and its Features

+### Week 7 - Started with Solution Designing

+### Week 8 - Started with Multi-threading

+### Week 9 - Started with JDBC and DBMS

 ## 🌟 Growth Journey
 This repository reflects my dedication, problem-solving skills, and consistent growth as a Java trainee at BridgeLabz.